 Initial Hemostasis Tests

-Initial tests in those with suspected bleeding disorders typically include CBC with platelet count, prothrombin time (PT), and activated partial thromboplastin time (aPTT); fibrinogen or thrombin time (TT) tests can also be considered.
-However, basic clotting times and CBC have limited use in the diagnosis of VWD because they are normal in most VWD subtypes.
+Initial tests in those with suspected bleeding disorders typically include CBC with platelet count, prothrombin time (PT), activated partial thromboplastin time (aPTT), fibrinogen, and thrombin time (TT).
+However, basic clotting times and CBCs have limited use in the diagnosis of VWD because they are normal in most VWD subtypes.

 If the patient has no abnormalities detected by initial hemostasis tests or has an isolated prolonged aPTT result that corrects with a 1:1 mixing study, an initial VWD assay panel is indicated for further evaluation.